-The Designer
+The Principal Designer

 When the Client asks for a design there will be features of the design that has a health and safety impact on those constructing it, as well as those that use the final construction, and even those that will eventually refurbish or demolish the structure.

 The design may be complicated and rely on a number of individual designers working on sub-elements.
-Therefore, there has to be co-ordination of Designers to ensure the whole design is fit for purpose.

-The design will be using materials that are deliberately chosen, must be worked on, and may be affected by the environment throughout the life of the design.
+Therefore there has to be one overall designer in control, known as the Principal Designer.
+The design will be using materials that are deliberately chosen, have to be worked on, and may be affected by the environment throughout the life of the design.
 The Designer must have a good knowledge of health and safety legislation to make sure that their design meets the requirements placed on an Employer or Occupier once the design is realised.
 A notable requirement for the Designer is having valid Professional Indemnity Insurance.